We will only take a quick break on this hike so we can get back and have the afternoon to do other things.

 Please read and be familiar with the guidelines of the group as listed below.
 It’s important before you come on a Wanderer hike that you agree and are prepared with the following.

 - We combine enjoyment of the trail with respect for everyone’s time.
 A steady pace and we just keep going!
 If you are in the lead you will end up waiting at trail junctions.
 If you are in the back you will be asked to do your best to keep up with the group and at waiting points the group may move on as soon as you are within sight.
 Our pace averages 2.5mph.
-We do get separated from time to time as everyone walks their own pace but please bear in mind that you will need to be able to stay within a reasonable distance from the group.
+We do get separated from time to time as everyone walks their own pace but please bear in mind that you will need to be able to stay within a reasonable distance of the group.
+If this doesn't work for you, you will be provided with a map so you can take pleasure in the trail at your own pace.
 Make sure this is something you are prepared for and would enjoy.

-- Please always check your email the night before just in case there are any necessary adjustments to the hike details.
+- Please always check your email the night before just in case there are any necessary adjustments.
 Cancellations or any adjustments will be posted by 10pm the previous evening.

 - Give yourself time to find the trail head so that you arrive prior to the scheduled time.
 That is the time we head out on the trail.
 It would be disappointing to miss having you on the hike due to late arrival.
 You will be left behind if you are not ready to head out at the hike start time.